domherriott/sqlinks/README.md

 ## Introduction

 Documenting data pipelines is hard.
 Not only is it complex, but it's also time consuming.
-When working with big teams it becomes near impossible; documentation is out of date as soon as it's completed as there's continual change. **flowsql** hopes to remedy this by allowing you to generate flow diagrams programatically.
+When working with big teams it becomes near impossible; documentation is out of date as soon as it's completed as there's continual change. **sqlinks** hopes to remedy this by allowing you to generate flow diagrams programatically.
 This allows for reproducable and clear diagrams that, by using [diagrams.net](diagrams.net), are also easily accessible by non-technical users.

 ## Features